Infrared Saunas: What the Research Actually Shows

 Specific Condition Efficacy

 For people researching infrared sauna use alongside a serious diagnosis, the most useful thing any guide can do is draw a clear line between where evidence exists and where it runs out.
-That line sits in a different place for every condition on this list.
+The line sits in different places for different conditions.
+More serious conditions require higher evidence standards before use recommendations, and physician consultation shifts from advisable to essential.

 Cancer